i05nagai/memorandum/language/english_speaking.md

     * participants researced topics ranging from computational biology and pharmacology to astronomy and engineering science.
 * recruit
     * we recruited 15 academic data analysts from 8 labolatories at UC sandie go
+* prosperous
+    * successful, usually by earning a lot of money
 * boom
 * slump
 * upsurge